holoviz/panel/doc/tutorials/beginner/develop_notebook.md

 # Develop in a Notebook

-In this guide you will learn how to develop efficiently in a notebook:
+In this section you will learn the basics of developing Panel apps efficiently in a notebook:

 - Preview your notebook app in Jupyter lab with the *Jupyter Panel Preview*.
 - Serve your notebook app with autoreload using `panel serve app.ipynb --autoreload`.